 When it comes to fats and saturated fats, there are misconceptions that prompt many of us to steer clear of these macronutrients.
 While it is recommended to limit your consumption of saturated fat, there are several other sources of fat that are great nutrient sources for your body.
 Lumping saturated and unsaturated sources of fat together and avoiding both will rob you of essential nutrients your body needs.

 To help you understand how you should be eating saturated fats, let’s discuss the 6 most common misconceptions surrounding this macronutrient.

 All fats are high in calories.
 But your body, depending on your genetic makeup, needs a certain amount of fat to function.

 Embrace this key macronutrient by balancing your fat intake with other whole foods from your personalized food list.

-Be sure to incorporate the advice of your physician and the latest research from well-established institutions such as the American Heart Association.
+Be sure to incorporate the advice of your physician and the latest research from well-established institutions offering science-based nutrition advice, such as the American Heart Association.

 Misconception 2: Fats are pure

 Fats contain a combination of different fatty acids.
 No source of fat is pure saturated fat, or pure mono- or polyunsaturated fat.
 Even foods like red meat contain a significant amount of both mono- and polyunsaturated fats.
 (1)

 Misconception 3: All researchers agree that saturated fats are the primary cause of heart disease

 An article published in the British Journal of Sports Medicine provided a different take on the common belief that eating saturated fat clogs your arteries like grease clogs a pipe.